SkoolNotes/Taproot/2020ENG201/KBhENG201CloseReadingTimed.md

 Ammu instead offers an alternate interpretation, instead of meeting a Jesus like figure, one actually meets a harsher figure: the ground.
 One acutally comes down to earth, and, instead of seeing Jesus and achiving salvation, chacko bites the dirt.... by destroying prebuilt systems.

-Unexpected use of famous — well known, but not because they were good but instead because of they were expressly terriable — offers sharp dichotomy
+Unexpected use of famous — well known, but not because they were good but instead because of they were expressly terriable — offers sharp dichotomy like that offered by Ammu before.

+Highlights the contrasting nature of the sibling dynamic.